student369/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 # A Python project to learn conditions, loops and functions.

-This project hace the followed tasks:
+This project have the followed tasks:

 | Task | Description |
 | ---- | ----------- |